Tips for Better Sleep: Be Healthier Mentally, Spiritually and Physically

 - Insufficient emotional processing – We find ourselves getting foggy-brained and easily overwhelmed.
 It’s hard for us to process our emotions when we haven’t gotten enough sleep

-- Lower mental capacity – Lack of rest can lead to lower performance at work or ability to learn new information.
+- Lower mental capacity – Lack of sleep can lead to lower performance at work or ability to learn new information.

 - Decreased memory – It’s hard to access our memories when our sleep quality is low.